Aquafina-water-bottle/jp-mining-note/docs/docs/images.md

 # Main Image
-The main image (shown to the right of the word reading) is exactly the contents of the `Picture` field.
+The main image (shown to the right of the word box) is exactly the contents of the `Picture` field.
 As you likely already know, this image can be clicked to zoom in.